 Send to the Department of Dental Clinical Sciences (address below):

-a) transcripts of university dentistry education
+a) transcripts of university education and all other post-secondary education transcripts

-b) copy of National Dental Examining Board certificate
+b) copy of National Dental Examining Board certificate (if attained)

-c) two letters of reference [PDF - 525kb].
+c) two letters of reference [PDF - 40kb].
 These letters must be sent directly by the referees to the address below.
 At least one of the letters must be from a periodontics faculty member.

 d) a one-page essay outlining your reasons for choosing the periodontics program and career aspirations